 Note: There is no general registration for UN Youth Volunteer assignments.
 You can only apply via advertisements for individual assignments.

 If you are 25 years of age or older and have several years of work experience in a specific area of expertise, you may want to register for the UNV Global Talent Pool.
-You can do that here.

 You may also be interested in volunteering online with our UNV Online Volunteering service.
-For more details on volunteering over the internet, click here.